 Participants work together on real-life tasks, such as “following the trail of the money” and gathering and preparing evidence in simulated investigations.
 This group dynamic helps facilitate inter-agency cooperation.

 Tailored training for partner institutions

-ICAR’s training courses are developed at the request of partner countries and customised to the local and institutional frameworks, as well as the needs of participating agencies.
+ICAR’s training courses are developed at the request of partner agencies.
+They are customised to the local and institutional frameworks, as well as the needs of participating agencies.
 The target audience of ICAR training courses is practitioners from developing and transition countries; requests from more advanced jurisdictions can occasionally be accepted on a fee basis and subject to availability.

 We do not offer courses for individuals.
 If you are an individual looking to develop your skills in asset recovery, financial investigation and related topics, feel free to take one of our eLearning courses.

-Browse our current courses below or download our latest training brochure:
+Browse our current courses below or download our latest training brochure (last updated July 2023):